 That’s why I decided to go on a hunt for the most realistic flameless candles and do my own list.

-The Overall Most Realistic Flameless Candles
+Our Top Pick – Most Realistic Flameless Candles

 In my opinion, the most realistic looking flameless candles are the ones from Luminara.
 They come with a hefty price tag, but if you are looking for the absolute best looking and best quality flameless candles that I’ve seen, than these are the ones for you.